Venezuela Language and Culture

 Semana Senta

-The capital city is transformed by this celebration of Holy Week.
+This Holy Week’s celebration transforms the capital city.
 The snake procession starts at the Basilica de Santa Teresa and ends at Plaza Caracas.
-Festival and celebrations close with the ritual burning Judas.
+Festivals and celebrations close with the ritual of burning Judas.

 Other festivals are held in honor of saints, Christmas, and homage to heroes and kings.